Reformed Church in America: Reformed Church women's work begins

+Indians in 1894, in 1900 an Appalachian settlement school in McKee, Kentucky (which eventually became called Annville Institute), and among Japanese residents in and around New York City in 1907.

+Midwestern United States

-Immigration from the Netherlands in the mid-19th century led to the expansion of the RCA into the Midwest.
-In 1837 Pastor Abram D. Wilson and his wife Julia Evertson Wilson from New Jersey established the first Dutch Reformed church west of the Allegheny Mountains in Fairview, Illinois.
+Immigration from the Netherlands in the mid-19th century led to the expansion of the RCA into the Midwestern United States.
+In 1837, Pastor Abram D. Wilson and his wife Julia Evertson Wilson from New Jersey established the first Dutch Reformed church west of the Allegheny Mountains in Fairview, Illinois.
 Hope College and Western Theological Seminary were founded in Holland, Michigan, Central College in Pella, Iowa, and Northwestern College in Orange City, Iowa.
 In the 1857 Secession, a group of more conservative members in Michigan led by Gijsbert Haan separated from the RCA.
 They organized the Christian Reformed Church in North America (CRC), and other churches followed.
 In 1882 another group of congregations left for the CRC, mirroring developments in the church in the Netherlands.

 Post-World War II

-After 1945 the RCA expanded into Canada, which was the destination of a large group of Dutch emigrants.
+After 1945, the RCA expanded into Canada, which was the destination of a large group of Dutch emigrants.
 Between 1949 and 1958, the RCA opened 120 churches among non-Dutch suburban communities, appealing to mainline Protestants.
 It was a charter member of the Presbyterian Alliance, the Federal Council of Churches, and the World Council of Churches.

 Recent decline

 Like most other mainline denominations, the RCA has had a declining membership during the last thirty years.
-In 2018 the total membership was less 196,308, down from 220,000 in 2016, from 300,000 in 2000 and 360,000 in 1980.
-In the last thirty years, the church has lost more than 45% of its membership.
+In 2024, the total membership was less than 84,000, down from 196,308 in 2018, from 220,000 in 2016, from 300,000 in 2000, and 360,000 in 1980.

 Due to differences related to the adoption of the Belhar Confession, the removal of the conscience clauses related to the ordination of women, and place of LGBTQ people in the church, a number of congregations have left the RCA to join the Presbyterian Church in America, which is more conservative on these issues.
-For largely the same reasons, about 100 churches separated from the denomination and formed the Alliance of Reformed Churches (65 of those churches had made their separation public) and 5 churches formed the Kingdom Network.
+For largely the same reasons, about 100 churches separated (with 65 making the matter public originally) from the denomination and formed the Alliance of Reformed Churches (the denomination now has roughly 200 churches), Twelve churches formed the Reformation Canada Network, and 5 formed the Kingdom Network (which currently has 24 churches).